FelixOnline/v2/content/articles/2016-6-10-mech-eng-head-tells-students-hes-voting-remain.md

 imported: true
 ---

-On Sunday, the head of the department of mechanical engineering sent an email to all of his students and staff, addressing concerns about a post\-Brexit fee status for EU students, and telling them that he was “strongly in favour of remaining in the EU” and so would be “voting accordingly”.
+On Sunday, the head of the department of mechanical engineering sent an email to all of his students and staff, addressing concerns about a post-Brexit fee status for EU students, and telling them that he was “strongly in favour of remaining in the EU” and so would be “voting accordingly”.

 In the email, Professor Crawley said that several EU students had expressed concern that if Britain were to vote to leave the EU in this month’s referendum, they would be forced to start paying international fees of £26,000 a year, as opposed to the £9000 they currently pay.